Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 a [three position switch](../../cockpit/pilot/left_console/front_section.md#throttles) found on the inboard [throttle](../../cockpit/pilot/left_console/front_section.md#throttles) in both cockpits.
 Either switch will actuate the brakes.
-The positions are Out, Stop, and In; the first and last positions are momentary (reverting to Stop upon being released).
+The positions are Out, Stop, and In; the Out position is momentary and reverts back to Stop when released.

 ![pilot_speed_brake](../../img/pilot_air_brake.jpg)